Families of Iran prisoners stage protest outside parliament

 Justice Minister Mostafa Pourmohammadi downplayed the April 17 disturbances, saying "nothing of note" had happened.
 He said prison guards had carried out routine inspections that day due to security problems in Ward 350, according to official state news agency IRNA.

-Human rights organization Amnesty International has reported that 32 detainees were placed in solitary confinement as a result of the unrest.
+Human rights organisation Amnesty International has reported that 32 detainees were placed in solitary confinement as a result of the unrest.

 (Reporting By Michelle Moghtader, Editing by William Maclean)